RETIREES NOW HAVE A WHOLE HOST OF OPTIONS

-Pension freedoms have given retirees considerable flexibility over how they draw an income or withdraw lump sums from their accumulated retirement savings.
+Pension options and freedoms have given retirees considerable flexibility over how they draw an income or withdraw lump sums from their accumulated retirement savings.
 There is no doubt the pension freedoms have been hugely popular.

-Figures published on 30 October last year show that f30 billion has been withdrawn by savers since the pension freedoms were introduced in 2015.
+Figures published on 30 October last year show that f30 billion has been withdrawn by savers since pension freedoms were introduced in 2015.

 AVERAGE WITHDRAWALS HAVE BEEN FALLING STEADILY AND CONSISTENTLY

 The quarterly numbers from HMRC cover the money that has been withdrawn flexibly from pensions.
 Members of defined contribution pension schemes can access their pension savings early, provided they have reached the normal minimum pension age (currently 55).
-The figures for the third quarter last year show that f2.4 billion was withdrawn from pensions flexibly – a 21% increase from f2 billion in the third quarter of 2018.
+The figures for the third quarter last year show that £2.4 billion was withdrawn from pensions flexibly – a 21% increase from f2 billion in the third quarter of 2018.